David Mackay (footballer): After AFL

 After retiring from playing, Mackay joined the Hawthorn Football Club and their VFL affiliate Box Hill Football Club as part of their coaching staff.
 In 2022 he had a coaching role in the VFL program and was the midfield coach of Hawthorn's women's team.
 In 2023, he became Hawthorn's development coach.
+Ahead of the 2024 season, Mackay became the assistant coach of the Midfield.

 Personal life

 In 2014, Mackay married his longtime partner Sarah Endersbee.